 The overseas Vietnamese learner (Việt Kiều)

-You understood everything at the dinner table.
+You somewhat understood at the dinner table.
 You just answered in English.
 Or French.
 Or whatever language school was happening in.
 Now you’re an adult and there’s a specific kind of ache there - not quite fluent, not quite a beginner, not quite sure where you fit.
-You fit here.
-It doesn’t have to be a “start from zero” classroom, and it isn’t a quiz on your identity.
-It’s a space to reclaim a language that was always kind of yours. 🌿

 The parent closing the grandparent gap

+You are a parent.
 You want your kids to have a real conversation with ông bà, not just wave and smile.
-Maybe you want to model it yourself.
-Maybe you just want resources that don’t assume the kids already speak Vietnamese at home.
-I’ve helped a lot of families with exactly this.
-It’s one of my favourite things to teach.
+Maybe you want to take classes to model it yourself.
+Maybe your kid is already old enough for online study themselves.

-The busy adult who’s tried before
+The busy adult

 The “I’ve been learning for years” student

-You can order a coffee.
-You can introduce yourself.
-And beyond that, things get a little foggy.
 Private lessons are for exactly this.
 We’ll look at where you actually are and push past the plateau from there.